yar18official/admin-panel/README.md

 # Professional School Admin Panel
 A fully functional admin panel for a professional school to track its employees, students, cohorts, and courses.

+# To Use
+Login with email: johndoe@email.com password: test123

 # Built with
 * Ruby on Rails
 * PostgreSQL